Tradition and ”hygge” at Norwegian Christmas markets

-The festive season in Stavanger truly commences around the first weekend of Advent.
+The festive season in Stavanger truly commences december 1st.
 It’s when the Christmas market appears and the Christmas tree lights are turned on at Domkirkeplassen.
 It’s when the Christmas Market in Old Stavanger starts and the Aftenblad Gingerbread Town opens.
 Then you also have the Christmas Market at Sølvbergtorget the following two weekends of Advent.
 And there are plenty of other Christmas activities going on in the city too!

 Bypatrioten’s Christmas market in Ålesund

 Indoors, inside the Korsatunellen, right in the middle of Ålesund sentrum, the Sunnmøre region’s largest Christmas markets awaits you!
 On the second weekend of Advent, the place is filled with handicrafts, local food and entertainment for both young and old.

 Follow the link to find out more.
 (In Norwegian.)